Joint Admission Medical Program (Jamp)

 - JAMP Director's Summary Report.

-- Documentation of Pell Grant eligibility (or EFC of 8000 or less) provided by UT Tyler Financial Aid.
+- Documentation of Pell Grant eligibility (or EFC of 8000 or less) provided by the UT Tyler Office of Financial Aid.

-- Documentation of Texas residency status also provided by Financial Aid.
+- Documentation of Texas residency status also provided by the financial aid office.

 After evaluation of the completed application packages, students will be interviewed by representatives of the JAMP Council.
 Selection of all JAMP students is made by the JAMP Council in Austin during the months of February and March.
 The JAMP Council is composed of primary and alternate representatives from each of the state's medical schools.